A 4 Day Itinerary for Lisbon Portugal, the Queen of the Sea

 In the afternoon, take in a museum.
 I'm biased.
 But my favorite museum in Lisbon is definitely the National Tile Museum.
 Housed in a sublime 16th century convent, this unique museum is uniquely Portuguese and covers the entire history of the azulejo.

-the Grande Panorama of Lisboa, a 75-feet long panel made of more than 1,300 tiles showing the history of Portugal before the 1755 earthquake -- in the National Tile Museum
+the Grande Panorama of Lisboa, in the National Tile Museum

 My second favorite Lisbon museum is the Calouste Gulbenkian museum.
 It's a gem of a museum.
 It's stuffed with a stunning range of treasures spanning 4,000 years, including Egyptian, Greek, Roman, Islamic, Asian, and European art.
 The collection was assembled by an oil tycoon, who gifted his collection to Portugal on his death.